MYavuzYAGIS/cryptopy-cli/README.md

+**A Friendly Disclaimer:**

-This is just the first version.
-The more muscular versions will arrive soon,hopefully. t Use case example: cryptopy [encrypt||decrypt] /path/to/file/ keyword Enjoy and give me feedbacks!
-M Yavuz YAGIS
+`This is just the first version.
+The more muscular versions will arrive soon,hopefully.
+Enjoy and give me feedbacks!
+M Yavuz YAGIS`